liamphanmusic/DATA_MINING_GROUP_PROJECT/README.md

-# Breast Cancer Report - Predicting The Malignancy of Breast Tumors
+# Predicting The Malignancy of Breast Tumors

 Master In Business Analytics - University of Geneva